ericearl/MakeRPG/README.md

 history_yaml = 'Examples/system_history.yaml'
 ```

-You can make sample characters at the same time if you want, but don't have to.
-The important part is to only run `setup.py` once this way to initialize your database's history rolling and roles, stats, and skills.
+Only run `setup.py` once to initialize your database's history rolling and roles, stats, and skills.

 In another different terminal navigated to the same folder from the "Getting Set Up" section above, type: